PepikVaio/reMarkable_re-Planner/.github/README.md

 # re-Planner - Calendar for reMarkable and more!

-Pdf calendar for reMarkable 1 and 2.
+Pdf calendar for reMarkable 1 and 2
-* version 2024 is now compatible with reMarkable 3.xx.
+* version 2024 is now compatible with reMarkable 3.xx
 * no hacks needed

 ## Description

-This is a template for reMarkable in PDF format that can be modified or used as is completely free of charge.
+This is a template for reMarkable in PDF format that can be modified or used as is completely free of charge
-* if you are interested in customization, feel free to contact me.
+* if you are interested in customization, feel free to contact me
-* please pay attention to the license terms for further information and payment terms.
+* please pay attention to the license terms for further information and payment terms

 Can also be used on other devices
 * tested - iPad